-Glorious Galapagos
+A Galapagos Cruise: Discovering Wildlife

 Birdwatching sessions in the morning were followed by visits to a hummingbird feeding station, and nocturnal nature walks yielded sightings of everything from huge owl butterflies to tarantulas and tiny frogs.
 The two-person, pedal-powered Sky Bike, an observation tower and The Dragonfly, a new 2km gondola ride, all provide ways to explore the forest canopy.

 One of the joys of taking a Galapagos cruise combined with a mainland Ecuador trip such as this is that you don’t need an interest in hardcore hiking or photography or even wildlife.
-It can still be fascinating and endlessly rewardving.
+It can still be fascinating and endlessly rewarding.
 But if, like me, you love all three, it’s positively life-affirming.

 To help ensure its clients choose the right itinerary, Metropolitan has developed its “Big 15” concept.
 This makes it clear which itineraries feature the 15 birds and beasts that everyone wants to see – such as penguins (Western or Northern itinerary), albatross (Eastern) and flightless cormorants (Western).
 My four-night Eastern cruise promised (and delivered) 11 of the Big 15, while the nine-night Eastern & Western itinerary promises all 15.
-See metropolitan-touring. com/galapagos-big15 for more information.
+See Metropolitan Touring Company for more information.

 Gratuities: The suggested amount is $13 per person per day for crew and $10 per person per day for guides.
 How much you tip the barman depends on how much you drink.

-Internet: Wi-Fi access for the duration of the cruise costs $40 plus 22 per cent tax.
+Internet: Wi-Fi access for the duration of the cruise costs $40 plus tax.

-Prices: A bottle of beer costs from $4, a glass of house wine is $8.50 and the cocktail of the day starts from $11.
+Prices: A bottle of beer costs from $4, a glass of house wine from $8.50 and the cocktail of the day starts from $11.
 While there’s no laundry service onboard there are two domestic dryers for guests’ use.

-can choose to be pampered post- or pre-cruise at Finch Bay Galapagos Hotel, where standard massages cost from $68 for 30 minutes.
-See finchbayhotel.com.
+Spa: There is no onboard spa but guests can choose to be pampered post- or pre-cruise at Finch Bay Galapagos Hotel finchbayhotel.com.

 What’s free?
-Complimentary items range from a “Big 15” coffee-table book to

-hot drinks and snacks, use of sporting equipment, onboard lectures, and evening activities such as stargazing.
+Complimentary items range from a “Big 15” coffee-table book to hot drinks and snacks, use of sporting equipment, onboard lectures, and evening activities such as stargazing.